 The Warrant Officer Class 1 – Conductor

 10/2725 WO1 (Conductor) John Goutenoire O’Brien.
 WO1 (Cdr) O’Brien was a Bank Clerk who enlisted into the Wellington Infantry on 20 April 1915.
 Leaving NZ as part of the 6th reinforcements, O’Brien served in Gallipoli.
-Transferring to the NZAOC on its formation in Feb 1916 he continued to serve with the NZ Division in France.
+Transferring to the NZAOC on its formation in Feb 1916, he continued to serve with the NZ Division in France.
 Transferring to London Headquarters in March 1918 as the chief clerk, a position he held until March 1920.
 O’Brien was Awarded the MSM in December 1919.
-Continuing in his per-war trade of banker, O’Brien wold immigrate to the United States after the war and would serve in the United States Army Air Force as a Lieutenant Colonel in the Second World War.
+Continuing his pre-war trade as a banker, O’Brien immigrated to the United States after the war and served in the United States Army Air Force as a Lieutenant Colonel in the Second World War.

 8/2287 WO1 (Conductor) Edward Cullen Little.
 WO1 (Cdr) Little was a clerk with State Fire Insurance when he enlisted with the Wellington Infantry on 9 August 1914.
 Deploying to Samoa from 15 Aug 1915 to 22 March 1915.
 Re mustering into the Otago Regiment, he deployed to the Middle East on 17 April 1915.
-Wounded at Gallipoli and evacuated to Egypt, Little transferred in the NZAOC in Feb 1916.
-Remaining in the Middle East until March 1917 when Little was transferred to France.
+Wounded at Gallipoli and evacuated to Egypt, Little transferred to the NZAOC in Feb 1916.
+Little remained in the Middle East until March 1917, when he was transferred to France.
 Serving in France, Little was promoted to Warrant Officer Class 1 (Conductor) and transferred back to the Middle East for service with the NZ Mounted Rifle Brigade.
 Little was demobilised on 11 Nov 1919.

 66613 WO1 (Conductor) Charles Slattery.
-WO1 (Cdr) Slattery a long-serving member of the New Zealand Forces since 1898, was a member of the New Zealand Permanent Staff and had spent most of the war filling Quartermaster Sergeants positions in New Zealand until drafted in the NZEF in late 1918.
+WO1 (Cdr) Slattery, a long-serving member of the New Zealand Forces since 1898, was a member of the New Zealand Permanent Staff and had spent most of the war filling Quartermaster Sergeants positions in New Zealand until drafted into the NZEF in late 1918.
 After a short time in Sling camp and with the Wellington Regiment, he was transferred into the NZAOC as a WO (Cdr) on 6 Jan 1919.
-Becoming ill with influenza Slattery was admitted to 44 Casualty Clearing Station on 16 Feb 1919, passing away on the 25th of February 1919 aged 39 years.
+Becoming ill with influenza, Slattery was admitted to 44 Casualty Clearing Station on 16 Feb 1919, passing away on the 25th of February 1919, aged 39 years.

 Given that this Warrant Officer has no service chevrons or medal ribbons there is a high probability that it is WO1 (Cdr) Slattery who joined theNZEF in late 1918 and transferred into the NZAOC as a WO1 (Cdr) on 6 Jan 1919.